Apocryphon

 The popular password manager "pass" (another bash script) delegates handling of its passphrase to GnuPG Agent, which can lock its memory.
 GPG also uses AES key wrap to make exfiltration of the passphrase from memory more difficult – but not impossible: see Kudelski Security's GPG Memory Forensics.
 The GPG documentation warns against hibernation.

-Above, I wrote that Linux clears memory pages before allocating them to another process.
-It is possible to configure it not to do that, but that would be highly unusual.
-Conversely, it is possible to compile a kernel which sanitizes a program's memory as soon as it is freed.
-See the Grsecurity wiki.
+Above, I wrote that Linux clears memory pages only before allocating them to another process.
+If you're concerned about memory threats, it is possible to make it clear memory as soon as it is freed using the init_on_free option.

 As I write this, the domain names blankety-bank.com and recklessprogrammers.io are still available.
-Whoever said all the good domain names were taken?
+Who said all the good domain names were taken?